react-native-community/upgrade-helper/README.md

 This project proudly uses [`rn-diff-purge`](https://github.com/react-native-community/rn-diff-purge), [`react-diff-view`](https://github.com/otakustay/react-diff-view) and [`create-react-app`](https://github.com/facebook/create-react-app).

-## 📝 License
+## 📝 License & CoC

-This project is released under the MIT license (check the LICENSE file for details).
+This project is released under the [MIT license](./LICENSE).

+Morerover, this projects adopts the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md) and all contributors are expected to follow it.